Get started by searching below:

 Who’s at Risk of Developing a Stage 4 Pressure Ulcer?

-• With Limited MobilityThe National Pressure Ulcer Advisory Panel (NPUAP) warns, “a number of contributing or compounding factors are associated with pressure injuries; the primary of which is impaired mobility.”
-Movement is the key to preventing bedsores of any stage.
+Movement is the key to preventing bedsores at any stage.
+According to the National Pressure Ulcer Advisory Panel (NPUAP), “a number of contributing or compounding factors are associated with pressure injuries; the primary of which is impaired mobility.

-If an older person cannot move on their own, they may sit or lie in the same position for hours.
+If nursing home residents cannot move on their own, they may sit or lie in the same position for hours.
 This can cut off blood flow to their skin and cause a bedsore.
 Once a bedsore forms in a person with limited mobility, it can quickly advance to a stage 4 pressure ulcer.

-• Other FactorsResidents are at higher risk of developing a stage 4 pressure ulcer if they have blood flow or circulation problems, require diabetic care, or if they wear a cast.
+Nursing home residents are at higher risk of developing a stage 4 pressure ulcer if they have blood flow or circulation problems that require diabetic care or if they wear a cast.

 Can You Sue for a Stage 4 Bedsore?

-A skilled personal injury lawyer who specializes in nursing home abuse or neglect can help you understand your legal rights.
+A skilled personal injury lawyer specializing in nursing home abuse or neglect can help you understand your legal rights.

 Symptoms of a Stage 4 Pressure Ulcer

-Stage 4 bedsore with blackened skin, red edges, and pus.
+Bed sores pictures stage 4 with blackened skin, red edges, and pus.

 Symptoms of a stage 4 bedsore include: